Hyperbolic embedding of infinite-dimensional convex bodies: Embedding into hyperbolic space

 If $\gamma:[0,\infty)\to X$ is a geodesic ray in a Gromov hyperbolic space, then $\gamma(n)$ forms a Cauchy-Gromov sequence.
-Also, using the $\delta$-thinness of geodesic triangles, it is not hard to see that two geodesic rays converging to a same point on the Gromov boundary will eventually fall into $\delta$-neighbourhood of each other; conversely, two geodesics ray converging to different points on the boundary are forcibly to have an infinite Hausdorff distance (see for example \cite[\S III.H]{bridson2013metric}).
+Also, using the $\delta$-thinness of geodesic triangles, it is not hard to see that two geodesic rays converging to a same point on the Gromov boundary will eventually fall into the $\delta$-neighbourhood of each other; conversely, two geodesic rays converging to different points on the boundary are forcibly to have an infinite Hausdorff distance (see for example \cite[\S III.H]{bridson2013metric}).